Ryan Suter: International play

-Suter has represented the United States in eleven tournaments, and has won three gold medals.
+Suter has represented the United States in 11 tournaments, and has won three gold medals.

 I feel it's an honor to wear the Team USA Jersey and every time I'm on the ice I play my hardest and give everything I have.
 Playing for Team USA is one of those things you look forward to.
 When I got the call and was asked to play on this team, it was an easy answer.
 It didn't matter who was on the team or who the coach was.
 It's just an honor to wear the jersey and compete for your country."

 On January 1, 2010, Suter was named to the United States' roster for the 2010 Winter Olympics.
 He was one of the team's alternate captains.

-In 2016, he was also selected to represent the United States at the 2016 World Cup of Hockey alongside Wild teammate, Zach Parise.
+In 2016, he was also selected to represent the United States at the 2016 World Cup of Hockey alongside Wild's teammate, Zach Parise.

-On April 19, 2019, Suter returned to the International stage for the first time in three years as he accepted an invitation to represent Team USA at the 2019 IIHF World Championship, held in Bratislava and Kosice, Slovakia.
+On April 19, 2019, Suter returned to the international stage for the first time in three years as he accepted an invitation to represent the United States at the 2019 World Championship.

-In 2020, Suter was introduced into the IIHF All-Time USA Team.
+In 2020, Suter was named to the IIHF All-Time USA Team.

 Personal life

 Suter resides in Madison, Wisconsin, during the NHL off-season.
 He is married to Becky Suter (née Palmer), who is from Bloomington, Minnesota.
-Ryan and Becky have four children together.
+The couple have four children together.